yousuflaeeq/A03/README.md

 __Remote__-  Each developer will be working from a different computer.\\

-__Repository__-  A place that hosts an application's code source, together with various metadata.
+__Repository__-  A place that hosts an application's code source, together with various metadata.\\
+theme: minima